Skip to main content

 maybe_unix_nanos_to_dt(nanos)

-Return the datetime (UTC) from the given UNIX time (nanoseconds), or None.
+Return the datetime (UTC) from the given UNIX timestamp (nanoseconds), or None.

 If nanos is None, then will return None.